spencerbertsch1/AI/ConstraintSatisfaction/report.md

 from origin upwards, left to right, the last tuple coordinate added would be ((n-w), (m-h)).

 3. Consider components a and b above, on a 10x3 board.
 In your write-up, write the constraint that enforces the fact that the two components may not overlap.
 Write out legal pairs of locations explicitly.

+4. Describe how your code converts constraints, etc, to integer values for use by the generic CSP solver.

+This is an interesting question; the generic CSP solver uses constraints in different ways based on the type of problem being solved.
+The constraints in the map-coloring problem are hard coded as a list of tuples, each tuple representing two variables (countries) that cannot be adjacent.
+The constraints for the circuit design problem on the other hand are found dynamically as the logic in the *test_consistency* method yields legal and illegal positions for pieces on the board.
+The conversion to integer values occurs in the *test_consistency* function in which each string value in the input to the problem is considered using logic that often converts the constraints, domains, and variables to integers, then returns a bool value.
+The majority of the generic
+CSP solver uses the exact same methods for each type of CSP problem, treating the inputs from either problem the same way.
+As mentioned, the *test_consistency* method is the main place where the generic CSP solver differs; one part of the function is designed for testing legality of the assignment for map-coloring, and the other part is designed to test legality for the layout of the circuit board.